Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 #### Punctuating numbers
 * In accordance with standard American number-formatting.
 * In numbers four or more digits long, use commas to set off groups of three digits. counting leftward from the dicimal point.
-* For more decimal numbers, do not use any digit-group separators to the right of the decimal point.
+* For more decimal numbers, don't use any digit-group separators to the right of the decimal point.
 |Recommend |Not recommended |
 | -- | -- |
 | The limt 1,532,782 bytes per day. | The limit is 1532782 bytes per day. |